prathyvsh/lambda-calculus/README.md

 The essential primitives of Lambda Calculus are three things:

 ## Variables
+Variables store an abstraction built up of functions.
 ## Functions
 ## Application

+# Using the primitives
+The primitives can be put together to compose expressions which can be evaluated to produce a result.
+The evaluation proceeds by continuously applying the functions until a result is produced.

 # Essential Operations
 ## Alpha Conversion